lndrnz/carcargo/README.md

 x Document each microservice
-x Create inventory react pages x Review and choose microservice for each person
+x Create inventory react pages x Review and choose microservice for each person x Complete microservices
-- Complete microservices

 ## Design
-- Refer to screenshot on gitlab for bounded context drawing
+- Running the Project
+-- To run the project, cd into the directory then do "docker-compose build" then "docker-compose up".
+-- For creating a service appointment, the date should be in this format: YYYY-MM-DD and the time should be in this format: HH:MM:SS
+-- To save space in the navigation, the links to the "create" pages for some entities are located within the entity list page on buttons.
+For example, to create an Automobile, go to the Automobile List link and click the "Create an automobile" button.
+--- List of entities with the create link on their list page:
+---- Manufacturers, Vehicles, Automobiles, Service Appointments, Sales Records
+- Design Information
+-- Refer to our excalidraw screenshot for how we defined our designs with respect to our Entities and Bounded Contexts.
+Located within same folder level as the README file.
+--- Filename: bounded context drawing.png
-- Integration - both the Service and Sales microservices rely on pulling the Automobile list from the Inventory microservice.
+-- Integration - both the Service and Sales microservices rely on pulling the Automobile list from the Inventory microservice.
 We use polling in order to achieve this, and store the retrieved Automobiles in a value object model called AutomobileVO.
 This data is used in the SalesRecord model in the Sales microservice and in the ServiceAppointment model in the Service microservice.

 ## Service microservice
-- Models:
+x- Models:
 x-- Technician
-x--- Fields: Name, Employee Number x-- Service Appointment x--- Fields: Vehicle VIN (Foreign Key), Customer Name, Appointment Date, Appointment Time, Assigned Technician (Foreign Key), Service Reason x-- AutomobileVO x--- Fields: VIN,
--- Technician
---- Fields: Name, Employee Number
--- Service Appointment
---- Fields: Vehicle VIN, Customer Name, Appointment Date, Appointment Time, Assigned Technician (Foreign Key), Service Reason -- AutomobileVO
---- Fields: VIN,
-- React
-x-- Create a technician form
-x-- Create a service appointment form x-- List of all service appointments x-- VIN, Customer Name, Date, Time, Assigned Tech Name, Service Reason -- List of all service history for a specific VIN
---- Search bar to search for specific VIN
---- VIN, Customer Name, Date, Time, Tech Name, Reason x-- pollers
+x--- Fields: Name, Employee Number x-- Service Appointment x--- Fields: Vehicle VIN, Customer Name, Appointment Date, Appointment Time, Assigned Technician (Foreign Key), Service Reason x-- AutomobileVO x--- Fields: VIN, x- Views x-- Get/add/update/create technician x-- Get/add/update/create service appointment x- React x-- Create a technician form x-- Create a service appointment form x-- List of all service appointments x-- VIN, Customer Name, Date, Time, Assigned Tech Name, Service Reason x-- List of all service history for a specific VIN x--- Search bar to search for specific VIN x--- VIN, Customer Name, Date, Time, Tech Name, Reason x- Poller x-- Retrieve automobiles from inventory using poller x- Nav Bar x-- Link to create new service technician x-- Link to create new service appointment x-- Link to list of service appointments
-- Nav Bar
-x-- Link to create new service technician x-- Link to create new service appointment x-- Link to list of service appointments